How Often Should You Water Your Lawn in the Fall?

 If you’ve got questions about Zodega TIS’s commercial landscaping in Houston, reach out now!

-When to Stop Watering Lawn for Winter
+When to Stop Watering Lawn Grass for Winter

+Should I water grass in winter?
 Temperatures matter.
 To get a good idea of what’s happening under your grass, you’ll need to monitor the weather.
 The length of time that the air is cold is a determining factor.
 The longer a cold spell endures, the more time the ground has to freeze.

 So, do you water grass in the winter?
 If it’s a cold winter, no. If it’s mild, then you can keep at it depending on the rainfall in your region.